Gevie/Gevie/README.md

 ## ⚡ Employment

-I'm currently seeking full time or contract employment.
+I'm passively seeking full time or contract employment.

+My ideal role for a full time position would be technical lead or similar, introducing and improving the way a team works with an emphasis on development processes and standards, client focus and business infrastructure.

+If you would like to learn more please contact me via [LinkedIn](https://www.linkedin.com/in/stephen-s-a7613577/)

 ## 🔭 Current Projects

-I'm working on a few public python projects as a way of learning the language for fun.
+I'm working on a couple public python projects as a way of learning the language for fun.

-**AnnounceBotTwitch**
+**AnnounceTwitchBot**

 A discord bot which allows those with permission to assign (CRUD) a twitch channel to server members, the assignment may also include any number of server roles.
 When the bot detects the twitch channel has started to stream, it will tag